multiversx/mx-docs/docs/developers/keystore.md

 ---
 id: keystore
-title: MultiversX Smart Contracts
+title: MultiversX Wallet - Keystore files
 ---

 [comment]: # (mx-abstract)

-A keystore is a mechanism for storing private keys.
-It is a JSON file that encrypts a private key and is the standard for interchanging keys between devices as until a user provides their password, their key is safe.

-Before continuing, please read this reference: [ERC-2335: BLS12-381 Keystore](https://eips.ethereum.org/EIPS/eip-2335).
+The keystore is a JSON file that encrypts a mnemonic (seed phrase).
+Until the user uses their password, the seed phrase remains encrypted, ensuring the safety and security of their transactions.
+The MultiversX keystore file provides users with a reliable and convenient method for managing their keys, protecting their assets, and ensuring the integrity of their transactions.

 [comment]: # (mx-context-auto)